VzBoT3D/VzBoT-Vz330/Firmware/README.md

 - It is meant to work with Mellow Fly Super8 board with TMC5160 HV on XY and TMC2209 on E and Z

 # Note for Super 8 Pro with STM32h723 Chip:
-## If you are having random MCU disconnection/shutdown, please switch to software SPI, by commenting out the SPI bus line on each 5160s section and uncomment those 3 lines:
+## If you are having random MCU disconnection/shutdown, please switch to software SPI, by commenting out the "spi_bus: spi1a" line on each 5160s section and uncomment those 3 lines:

 - spi_software_mosi_pin: PB5
 - spi_software_miso_pin: PB4